nodesource/universal-module-tree/README.md

 Copyright &copy; NodeSource.

-Licensed under the MIT open source licefnse, see the LICENSE file for details.
+Licensed under the MIT open source license, see the LICENSE file for details.